Skip to Main Content

 • Avidnote

 Handy for quick notes anywhere on your phone, but also potentially useful for saving, tagging, and organizing research notes and quotes as well as pretty much any kind of information.
 There are several of these.
 I use Bear Pro, simple and relatively inexpensive, but works only on Apple devices.
 Notion is more powerful, works well, and the "Personal Pro" option is free for educators, allowing you to synchronize across devices and operating systems, so register with your Princeton email.
-Obsidian is similar to Notion, and free to use on one device, with a lot of plugins to add other features, but pricey if you want synchronization.
-Evernote is free if you don't want to sync across multiple devices.
+Joplin and Obsidian are similar to Notion, and free to use on one device, with a lot of plugins to add other features, but pricey if you want synchronization.
+Evernote is free if you don't want to sync across multiple devices; has many more features that you probably don't need.
 OneNote comes with your university Microsoft account.
 Avidnote is a newer product "developed by a team of researchers and developers from Chalmers University of Technology located in Sweden."

 Smartphone Scanner